kawa-kokosowa/bubblebbs/README.md

 Text BBS/message board.

 This project is in alpha.
 It is currently unversioned and very messy.
-It lacks basic features like limiting, captcha, etc.

 ## General technical